There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Con: Kill vs. Capture (-3pts)

 Have you ever seen a movie in which an antagonist has no problem quickly killing random people, but when they have the opportunity to kill the main character, they choose not to because they are a main character and the movie would be over?
 Of course you have, because filmmakers do that sort of thing all the time.
 This can work if the protagonist has something that the antagonist needs—and killing the protagonist would prevent them from getting it.
-Unfortunately, that was not want the filmmakers did in this movie.
-Instead they had the antagonist make the “mistake” of wanting to make Duncan suffer, so they did not want to kill him right away—how convenient for the writers?
+Unfortunately, that was not what the filmmakers did in this movie.
+Instead, they had the antagonist make the “mistake” of wanting to make Duncan suffer, so they did not want to kill him right away—how convenient for the writers?
 Given the antagonist’s motives, this did not make any sense for the character and it just came across as lazy writing in order to keep the protagonist alive until the movie's climax.

 Con: The Plot & The Action (+8pts)

 I saw the trailer for this movie and did not know what to make of the premise.
 Why would an assassin choose to work for an agency that tries to kill off its own assassins right before they retire?
 Fortunately, the filmmakers had an answer for this that made sense.
 What I liked about the premise so much was that it was simple and it made way for a ton of action.